Museum of the Ara Pacis: Reception and criticism

+"a contemporary expression of what can happen when an architect fetishizes his own style out of a sense of self-aggrandizement.
+Absurdly overscale, it seems indifferent to the naked beauty of the dense and richly textured city around it."

+The building also attracted criticism by architects such as Massimiliano Fuksas and Paolo Portoghesi.
+Archeologist Adriano La Regina criticized it for the absence of the necessary protection screens from direct sunlight and for reducing "the Ara Pacis into the pretext for the building, rather than the other way around".
+The Italian art critic and polemicist Vittorio Sgarbi called it "A Texas gas station in the very earth of one of the most important urban centres in the world".

+However, some have defended Meier's project, such as art critic Achille Bonito Oliva.

-In November 2013 a faulty roof allowed water to leak into the building during heavy rain.
+In November 2013 the faulty roof allowed water to leak into the building during heavy rain.
 Staff members had to use buckets to remove water from the top of the altar.

-During one of his first declarations after being elected Mayor of Rome in April 2008, Gianni Alemanno announced his intention to remove Meier's building, on the grounds that the Roman right wing had always disapproved of the new building and the destruction of a piece of Fascist history.
+During one of his first declarations after being elected Mayor of Rome in April 2008, Gianni Alemanno announced his intention to remove Meier's building.
 However, Alemanno himself later pointed out that the removal was not a priority of his administration.